Denmark 'blew us away' - Clarke

 Clarke hailed his side's "character" in an improved in the second half against a Denmark team "playing with great confidence", but admitted that there are few positives to take from the defeat.

-The loss leaves Scotland in fourth in Group F, with a must-win game against Moldova to come on Saturday.
+The loss leaves Scotland fourth in Group F, with a must-win game against Moldova to come on Saturday.

 Victory at Hampden will set up a massive encounter away to Austria next Tuesday, and former Scotland striker Billy Dodds feels the second-half display in Denmark provides belief for the trip.

-"We needed to show up second half to save face," Dodds says.
+"We needed to show up second half to save face," Dodds said.
 "We got two up front that worked their back three.

 "We gained confidence and kept the ball.
 It's a game we expected to lose, but in the second half we at least lost it in the right manner.
 Austria is a huge game for us now."